Expository Essay

 Additional information on how to avoid plagiarism is available HERE.

-You **must** pick ONE OPTION among the following questions for your essay:
+You **must** pick ONE topic among the following two prompts for your essay.

 -